-Control Panel Features Item Feature Description 1 Overheat/Fan Fail LED When flashing, this LED indicates a fan failure.
-When on continuously it indicates an overheat condition.
-2 NIC2 LED Indicates network activity on LAN port 2 when flashing 3 NIC1 LED Indicates network activity on LAN port 1 when flashing 4 HDD LED Indicates activity on the hard drive when flashing.
-5 Power LED Indicates power is being supplied to the system power supply.
+Control Panel Features Item Feature Description 1 UID Button Depressing the UID (unit identifier) button illuminates an LED on both the front and rear of the chassis for easy system location in large stack configurations.
+The LED will remain on until the button is pushed a second time.
+2 Universal Information LED Se table below for details.
+3 NIC2 LED Indicates network activity on LAN port 2 when flashing 4 NIC1 LED Indicates network activity on LAN port 1 when flashing 5 HDD LED Indicates activity on a hard drive when flashing.
+6 Power LED Indicates power is being supplied to the system power supply.
 This LED should normally be illuminated when the system is operating.
-6 Reset Button The reset button is used to reboot the system 7 Power Button The main power button is used to apply or remove power from the power supply to the server.
+7 Reset Button The reset button is used to reboot the system 8 Power Button The main power button is used to apply or remove power from the power supply to the server.
 Turning off system power with this button removes the main power but maintains standby power.
 To perform many maintenance tasks, you must also unplug system before servicing